DomiBau/VoronoiCover/README.md

 You can check the input-file of this project as an example.

+# Variables
+Set your variables in the global variable section in VoronoiCover.java.
+Every variable that has to be set by the user has a comment describing what the variable stands for.

 # Distance-function
 Currently the distance-function implements euclidean distance.
 You can modify the distance-function "getDistanceBetweenPoints" in VoronoiCover.java to change this.